-At Harvard, we believe universities have a special role and responsibility to confront the global challenges of climate change and sustainability.
+At Harvard, we believe universities have a special role and responsibility to confront the global challenges of climate change and sustainable development.

-The Office for Sustainability partners with Schools and departments across the University to set and achieve goals for a more sustainable campus, and provides tools and resources that help fuel discovery and action.
+The Office for Sustainability partners with Schools and departments across the University to set and achieve goals for a more sustainable campus, and provides tools and resources that help fuel discovery, research, and action.

-Harvard’s five-year Sustainability Plan, adopted in 2014, is the University’s roadmap for building and operating a healthier, more sustainable campus.
-The Plan aligns Harvard’s decentralized campus around a holistic vision and sets clear University-wide goals and priorities in the areas of emissions and energy, campus operations, nature and ecosystems, health and well-being, and culture and learning.
+Harvard’s Sustainability Plan, aligns Harvard’s decentralized campus around a holistic vision of enhancing well-being and sets clear University-wide goals and priorities in the areas of emissions and energy, campus operations, nature and ecosystems, health and well-being, and culture and learning.

-- Sign up for the monthly sustainability email newsletter featuring tips, news and events.
+- Sign up for the sustainability email newsletter featuring tips, news, and events.

-- Green Your Office.
-The Green Office Program is a four-step recognition program for reducing energy and conserving resources in the workplace.
+- Green your office.
+The Green Office Program is a step-by-step, points-based program for creating a more sustainable workplace.

-- Explore tools and resources on green.harvard.edu for ideas on how to create change.
+- Explore tools and resources on green.harvard.edu for ideas on how to create local change.